paulmj7/hermes/README.md

 - GET /api/send?key=
   - 200 streams the file for download
 - POST /api/upload
-  - Send file through multipart form to the server at the specified path
+  - 200 sends file through multipart form to the server at the specified path
-  - Upload limit: 32 << 40 bytes
+- POST /api/create
+  - 200 creates a named folder at the specified path

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.